bevyengine/rfcs/rfcs/41-ui-navigation.md

 We then use mouse movement to move around the knob, and update the audio level based on the knob's position.

-We send a `NavRequest::Free` when the player release's the left mouse button.
+We send a `NavRequest::Unlock` when the player release's the left mouse button.

 ### Custom directional navigation